 How families and friends can help prevent isolation

-If an older friend or loved one lives alone, it’s vital that they don’t become isolated and out of touch.
+If an older friend or loved one lives alone and can’t form a support bubble, it is vital that they don’t become isolated and out of touch.

 The key thing to consider is that while social distancing is essential right now, older people should be given as much support as possible during this period.
 Cutting off social connections can be harmful for older people.

 - Keep in touch by telephone as much as possible – this can provide reassurance that they will not be isolated or ignored.

 - Consider technology options to keep in touch – apps like Skype, WhatsApp and Facetime can help provide much-needed face-to-face contact.